local-projects/rtls-protocol/README.md

 (loosely based on [RTTrP](https://rttrp.github.io/RTTrP-Wiki/index.html)) for sending and receiving real-time tracking data obtained from hardware such as HTC Vive, Oculus or other custom location-tracking hardware devices.

+Note: The files in this repo have been verified to work with Protobuf runtime v3.11.0 and v3.11.3.
+Versions of Protobuf older than v3.11.0 **will not** work.
+Versions of Protobuf newer than v3.11.3 **may not** work.

 ## Overview

 The protocol is defined in `Trackable.proto` and consists of two main "message" types